httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 * Remove discouragement against sending requests after expiration.
 * Clarify how upload offset is inferred from responses.
 * Disallow successful responses indicating an incomplete upload when the request indicated completion.
+* Describe considerations for the initially targeted resource and the upload resource having different origins.

 ## Since draft-ietf-httpbis-resumable-upload-11
 {:numbered="false"}